Make your new life in Switzerland just that little bit easier with our helpful guide to the top 10 must-have Swiss apps to download onto your phone.

 - Citymapper – this popular transit app covers all modes of transport throughout Switzerland

 A great way to feel at home in a new country is to brush up on the local language.
 However, in Switzerland, even knowing which language to learn can be tricky because the country has not one, but four official languages: German, French, Italian, and Romansh.
-And while English is fairly widely-spoken, you’ll need a handle on at least one of these languages if you want to understand the little things like what’s being said at your local supermarket or what your new tax bill is trying to tell you.
-So whether you’re staying long-term or for just a few months, it’s a good idea to get a hold of the local languages in Switzerland.
+And while English is fairly widely-spoken, you’ll need a handle on at least one of these languages if you want to understand the little things at your local supermarket or your latest tax bill.
+So whether you’re staying long-term or for just a few months, it’s a good idea to get a hold of the local languages.

 Babbel is a great way to practice those language skills from the comfort of your own phone.
 Its easy-to-follow courses are designed by professionals, so you know you’re in good hands as soon as you hit download.
 If you’re only looking to focus on the language most commonly spoken in your canton, then Babbel has you covered.
 It offers French, German, and Italian courses that you can follow at your own pace.
 And, if you’re feeling optimistic, you could even learn all three at once.
 Whatever you decide, though, you’ll be amazed at just how quickly your language skills improve.

 - Google Translate – translate words, signs, and letters with this must-have app

 - Duolingo – let Duo the owl walk you through learning French, German, and Italian